Who is eligible for the program?

 Every student will have access to the university's Student Union Fitness Center (at no charge) and to the gym, weight room and indoor track at the Ervin J. Nutter Center.
 The campus also features a 200-acre biological preserve with hiking trails, as well as tennis and basketball courts, playing fields and other outdoor recreational areas.
 The Greater Dayton area offers more than 35,000 acres of parks and nature preserves, and a popular river corridor along the Great Miami River offers outstanding outdoor activities.
 Greater Dayton has more green space than any other metropolitan area its size.

 Yes, identification is needed to sign up.
 Please bring a driver's license (or other state-issued identification card) and your social security card or a U.S. passport.
 In addition, a non-citizen permanent resident will need to bring a notarized copy of his or her green card.
+You also will need to fill out an I-9 Form once you arrive.
+View the I-9 Form (PDF) here.

 The program schedule will include full days Monday through Friday.
 Your exact schedule will be established with your mentor.